-Séverine Boulon: "Staying attentive to all staff members"
+Séverine Boulon: “Staying in touch with all staff members”

-On January 12, the Board of Directors, on the recommendation of President Philippe Augé, elected fourteen statutory and delegate vice presidents to oversee the governance of the University of Montpellier.
-Séverine Boulon, responsible for social responsibility and campus life, is one of the new faces on this team, and we caught up with her at (S)pace.
-Let's meet her!
+On January 12, the Board of Trustees, acting on a proposal by President Philippe Augé, elected fourteen statutory and delegated vice-presidents to oversee the governance of the University of Montpellier.
+Séverine Boulon, who oversees social responsibility and campus life, is one of the new faces on this team, and we caught up with her at (S)pace.
+Meet her!

 Name?